darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

 vectorscope two-way sync
-: When enabled (default), any change to the harmony rule, anchor hue, or custom node positions is immediately reflected in the vectorscope harmony overlay, and changes made in the vectorscope are reflected back in the module.
+: When enabled (default), any change to the harmony rule, anchor hue, or custom node positions is immediately reflected in the vectorscope harmony overlay, and changes made in the vectorscope, i.e. changing the overlayed rule or rotating the overlay, are reflected back in the module.
 Disable to make adjustments without disturbing the vectorscope display.
 If enabled, using the module will automatically switch the scopes module to show the vectorscope.